Some people are impatient and want their fast-growing vegetables so they can use them as soon as possible.

 6. Turnip – 40 days

-Turnip prefers loose soil and rich in compost.
-In approximately 50 days it will be possible to harvest it.
+Turnip prefers loose soil and is rich in compost.
+In approximately 50 days it will be possible to harvest turnip.

 7. Arugula – 40 days

-Arugula can be planted all year round and it will be possible to harvest it in approximately 40 days.
+Arugula can be planted all year round, and it will be possible to harvest it in approximately 40 days.
 Rich in iron, calcium, and vitamins.
+Learn more about how to grow arugula from seed.

 8. Cucumber – 50 days

-Cucumber likes the soil to be sandy and rich in compost.
+Cucumbers like the soil to be sandy and rich in compost.
 It does not like cold weather and needs good drainage.
+Learn more about when to harvest cucumbers.

 9. Baby Carrots – 50 days

-Carrot likes sandy soil.
+Carrots like sandy soil.
 It prefers cold weather but with constant sunshine.
 Keep the soil always moist.
+Learn more about how and when to harvest carrots.

 10. Beet – 50 days